Gsenese1/POC-Sign-Verify/README.md

 ```

-Now we are going to create a Kubernetes generic secret using the cosign.pub, cosign.key and the password used to generate the signature.
+Now we are going to create a Kubernetes generic secret using the cosign.pub, cosign.key and the password used to generate the signature:

 ```bash